A Tool to Improve Academic Writing

 How does Turnitin improve academic writing?

-Students are encouraged to pre-submit their work to Turnitin and to make revisions on the basis of the Originality Report before final submission of their work for assessment.
+Students are encouraged to pre-submit their work to Turnitin and to make revisions on the basis of the Similarity Report before final submission of their work for assessment.

 Key benefits for students: